A MOVING CHILD IS A LEARNING CHILD.

 Fine Motor Skills are the highly precise motor control necessary to bring all five fingers together to do detailed work requiring minute, almost imperceptible movements, such as using a pencil to write your name.

 But writing your name isn't all in the wrist, so to speak.
-In fact, it involves much of the whole body...
+In fact, it involves much of whole body.

 1. The upper body must be strong enough to hold the body in an upright standing or sitting position.